PM refuses extra help on energy, amid warnings of £1,000 spike due to Ukraine war

 The Labour leader called on Johnson to sweep aside Tory opposition to onshore wind farms, which he said could produce enough power to completely replace Russian gas in the UK energy mix.

-He said that chancellor Rishi Sunak’s £9bn package of assistance with energy costs was designed on the assumption that the £700 hike in average energy bills due in April would be followed by a rapid return to more normal levels.
+He said that chancellor Rishi Sunak’s £9bn package of assistance with energy costs was designed on the basis of a “big gamble” that the £700 hike in average energy bills due in April would be followed by a rapid return to more normal levels.

-But Starmer said that Russia’s invasion of Ukraine, and the sanctions imposed in response, will mean another £1,000 a year on bills from October, which could bring the average household’s annual expenditure close to £3,000.
+But Starmer said that Russia’s invasion of Ukraine, and the sanctions imposed in response, means the chancellor’s bet “looks certain to fail”.
+He warned this will add another £1,000 a year on bills from October, which could bring the average household’s annual expenditure on gas and electricity close to £3,000.

+The Labour leader called on Mr Johnson to demand a U-turn from Sunak to provide more help for families.

+But the PM retorted: “If he is asking for the chancellor to U-turn on the support that we're giving to families and households, I think that he is absolutely out of his mind.

 Register for free to continue reading